JacobBaqleh1/ValleyInnBar/README.md

 # ValleyInnBar Landing Page

- Hired to create simple landing page for this business
+simple landing page for this business